pitchmuc/aepp/docs/fieldGroupManager.md

 Retrieve the Data Type Manager instance of custom data type\
 Argument:
 * dataType : REQUIRED : id or name of the data type.

+### getDataTypePaths
+Return a dictionary of the paths in the field groups and their associated data type reference.\
+Such as `{'id':'name-of-datatype'}`

 ### patchFieldGroup
 Patch the field group with the given operation.\